conventional-changelog/releaser-tools/packages/conventional-gitlab-releaser/README.md

 ## Regenerate all the releases

-Use [github-remove-all-releases](https://github.com/stevemao/github-remove-all-releases) to remove all releases and set `changelogOpts.allBlocks` to `true` to regenerate.
+Use [github-remove-all-releases](https://github.com/stevemao/github-remove-all-releases) to remove all releases and set `changelogOpts.releaseCount` to `0` to regenerate.

 ## Setup token for cli